lightonai/distilabel/README.md

 - Better parallelism by handling it with just a config and allowing pretty arbitrary gpu usage via tensor parallelism, replicas and available_gpus. data_gen only has the data parallelism wrapper I made which has no tensor parallelism support and requires sharding the chunks json manually before and after.
 - Input and output in huggingface datasets rather than using the chunking library with its custom format and taking/outputting jsons.
 - Built in and hidden caching for easy resuming
-- According to the documentation, works with Ray for larger scale distributed generation.
 - Inherits some cool things from distilabel such as the premade EvolInstructGenerator Task and [others](https://distilabel.argilla.io/latest/components-gallery/tasks/?h=task+gal).
 - Slightly improved prompt sampler by making it part of the config (easier to edit and have multiple of) and adding the ability to generate list fields in an API call (say generate 4 questions instead of 1 and split these into separate rows)